holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/11_functions/python_functions_worksheet.md

 >

-A line of code in the program is "unnecessary".
+One of the lines of code in the program is "unnecessary".
 Which one?

 >

 Modify **the body of the function** so it does multiplication rather than addition.
 Then, modify **the body of the function** so that if the result of the multiplication is greater than 1000, the program prints out "whoa, big number!".

 A "function call" is where you call/invoke the function (I do this on the second and third to last lines of the program above).
 Create two "function calls" of your own below my function calls.
-One or your function calls should result in the "whoa" being printed out and one should not.
+One of your function calls should result in the "whoa" being printed out and one should not.
 Run the code to make sure it does what you expect it to do.

 Take a screenshot of **your code in Grok** (including the changes from the previous questions) and paste it here.